HanTingYe/HanTingYe.github.io/_posts/2021-3-31-hello-there.md

 ### Education

-* Master in Electronics and Communication Engineering,University of Electronic Science and Technology of China (UESTC), 2017.09-2020.06
+* Master in Electronics and Communication Engineering, University of Electronic Science and Technology of China (UESTC), 2017.09-2020.06
 * Bachelor in Communication Engineering, Chongqing University (CQU), 2013.09-2017.06

 ### Contact